EB1811/dev-articles/ZustandStore.md

 }));
 ```
 And that's it!\
-With our store created, let's import it into a React component.\
+With our store created, let's import it into a React component to store planet names from the swapi api.\
-We’ll use it to store and render data from a star war api that this project uses.
 ```
 const planetNames = useStore((state) => state.planetNames);
 const setPlanetNames = useStore((state) => state.setPlanetNames);